 To confirm this idea, one of our contacts from a very well known gaming site explained to us why they wouldn’t write an article on Toto Temple Deluxe.
 Apparently, it’s simply because local-multiplayer news don’t generate enough clicks to be worth it.
 We totally appreciated the honesty!

 On top of all this, we also think the game came out almost 2 years too late.
 Back in 2014, when the local-multiplayer boom was happening, Toto Temple Deluxe’s development felt more logical.
-Today, it feels a bit out of place, as we think a lot of player might have bought popular local-multiplayer games in the past, then realised that they would play them less and less frequently.
+Today, it feels a bit out of place, as we think a lot of player might have bought popular local-multiplayer games in the past, then realized that they would play them less and less frequently.
 We definitely can’t blame them, since it’s pretty much the same for us.

 Obviously, these are all based on our current knowledge and experience, and probably doesn’t apply to all local-multiplayer games.
 If you’re reading this and you’re thinking we missed a point, or have a different opinion on the subject, we’d love to hear it!